sid-fou/CTF-WriteUps/VulnLawyers.md

   <img width="2360" height="632" alt="flag3" src="https://github.com/user-attachments/assets/6163e3bc-ca00-473d-8691-709df96365f1" />

-- Took those emails and tried to brute-force logins via `/lawyers-only-login` using the HackingHub-provided `password.txt` wordlist.
+- Took those emails and tried to brute-force logins via `/lawyers-only-login` using the HackingHub provided `password.txt` wordlist.
 Managed to log in as `jaskaran.lowe@vulnlawyers.ctf` with the password `summer`.

 - Dashboard loaded for the account, showing site navigation, “Current Cases,” and yet another flag.